ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/custodian.md

 - Custodian banks can also manage financial accounts, handle settlements, and deal with compliance and tax issues (we have all automated this process).
 - Custodian banks can serve as mutual fund custodians.

-## DIGIFIN custodian limits:
+## OurFinance custodian limits:

 - its not a bank as such std banking services cannot be done
 - money can only be sent/received from own account to another own account with another bank
 - holding of assets like shares and bonds is possible but fees need to be paid to allow verification of these assets and specific legal firms/auditors will be used to verify this ownership.
 These verifiers will also use our blockchain technology to approve ownership.
 For amounts + 1m USD, 3 verifiers will be used.
-- transactions can only happen between customers of DIGIFIN, the custodian will not do transactions on your behalf which are outside of the sandbox of DIGIFIN.
+- transactions can only happen between customers of OurFinance, the custodian will not do transactions on your behalf which are outside of the sandbox of OurFinance.

 {{#include znz_special.md}}